samuelpowell/LibTOAST.jl/README.md

 ### Regularisation

 TOAST++ provides the functionality to calculate the value, gradient and Hessian of various regularisation functionals.
-The TOAST.jl interface provides access to a subset of these functionals.
+The libTOAST.jl interface provides access to a subset of these functionals.
 Note that all regularisation methods operate on `SolutionCoeff` types.

 | Symbol | Type                    | Value            |
 |--------|-------------------------|------------------|